A Candidate of a Least-Massive Black Hole at the First 1.1 Billion Years of the Universe: Candidate Selection

 Those post-processed Stage~2 frames were then stacked by the \JWST\ Stage~3 pipeline.
 During the \textsf{Resample} step, we decreased the final pixel sampling size by a factor of two with the drizzle algorithm.
 This procedure yields the final pixel sizes of 0.0156 arcsecond per pixel in Short Wavelength filters (F115W, F150W, and F200W) and 0.0315 arcsecond per pixel in Long Wavelength filters (F277W, F356W, F410M, and F444W).
 The Stage~3 images were aligned to match the coordinates of unsaturated GAIA sources inside each field-of-view based on its DR3 source catalog \citep{GAIA16}.
 Finally, we referred to the post-flight flux calibration files that contain conversion factors from pixel signals per second to mega Jansky per steradian unit (\textsf{jwst\_nircam\_photom\_0101.fits} for module A, and \textsf{jwst\_nircam\_photom\_0104.fits} for module B).
 This process was needed to correct the pre-flight measurements applied in the original images.
 The difference of the pre- and post-flight photometric reference files is significant, as is also discussed in \citet{Adams22b}.
 With the updated calibration, the F410M and F444W flux densities (in mega Jansky per steradian unit) decrease by 10--20 percent in the two NIRCam detector modules.

 We also examined the consistency of photometry between images of \JWST/NIRCam and \HST/WFC3 that cover similar wavelength ranges.
-We performed aperture photometry for bright stars inside the current footprints of CEERS.
+We performed aperture photometry for isolated bright stars inside the current footprints of CEERS.
 For \HST, we use the WFC3 images processed by the CEERS team\footnote{CEERS HST data release v1: \url{https://ceers.github.io/releases.html\#hdr1}}.
-With aperture correction taken into account, we found that the NIRCam F115W magnitudes offset from the \HST/WFC3 F125W magnitudes by $-0.05$ mag.
-Likewise, the NIRCam F150W magnitudes have $\sim -0.20$-- $-0.15$ mag offsets with respect to WFC3 F140W and F160W magnitudes.
+We use apertures with $4\arcsec.5$ diameter for both NIRCam and WFC3 images for this test.
+This aperture size is large enough to accumulate the entire light of a star.
+As a result, we found that the NIRCam F115W magnitudes offset from the \HST/WFC3 F125W magnitudes by $-0.05$ mag.
+Likewise, the NIRCam F150W magnitudes have $\sim -0.20$-- $-0.15$ mag offsets with respect to the WFC3 F140W and F160W magnitudes.
 Since the two WFC3 filters straddle the transmission curve of NIRCam F150W, this offset cannot be explained by stellar SEDs.
 Therefore, we added $+0.05$ mag to our photometry for F115W and $+0.15$ mag for F150W.
 The amount of possible offsets for the other filters (F200W, F277W, F356W, F410M, F444M) is uncertain at this stage, because there are no \HST\ filters that match with those NIRCam filters.
 The absolute flux calibration that we use has 20\%\ uncertainty in all filters, which is consistent with our offset measurements for F115W and F150W.
 We thus added $0.2$ magnitude to the uncertainty of photometry for all NIRCam filters, which dominates the error budget for our LBGs.
 Further analyses of the ongoing \JWST\ calibration programs are needed to better perform photometry with NIRCam.